 In the Protestant tradition, today is the last day of Lent.
 (The precise span is different in other traditions.)
-Unlike most of the rest of the Christian world, Mormons don’t formally observe Lent.
+Unlike most of the Christian world, members of the Church of Jesus Christ of Latter-day Saints don’t formally observe Lent.
 Our awareness of it tends to be shallow and cultural, not deep and devotional.

 As in: People give things up for Lent, right?
 Like chocolate and reality television?
 Just to prove they can?
 Things they love and to which they intend to return? — because if they were things they should give up anyway, they wouldn’t wait for Lent, and their abstinence wouldn’t end with Lent, would it?